fionnlavery/ecommerce/README.md

 ## Technologies Used

-- This project uses HTML and CSS programming languages.
+- This project uses Python, JavaScript, HTML and CSS programming languages.

 - [JQuery](https://jquery.com)
     - The website uses **JQuery** as part of the Materialize  components.